elastic/apm-pipeline-library/vars/README.md

 * shouldNotify: boolean value to decide to send or not the email notifications, by default it send emails on Failed builds that are not pull request.
 * prComment: Whether to add a comment in the PR with the build summary as a comment.
 Default: `true`.
+* analyzeFlakey: Whether or not to add a comment in the PR with tests which have been detected as flakey.
+Default: `false`.
 * rebuild: Whether to rebuild the pipeline in case of any environmental issues.
 Default true
 * downstreamJobs: The map of downstream jobs that were launched within the upstream pipeline.
 Default empty.